 - Officer will let you know why you were stopped.

-- If civilian is being uncooperative ( not showing ID, not coming out of car when asked etc) officers have the right to physically remove anyone from the car.
+- If civilian is being uncooperative (not showing ID, not stepping out of car when asked, etc.) officers have the right to physically remove anyone from the car.

 - Officer will identify themselves and badge number if asked.

 |Co-creators:||Hannah Richard – Girl Scout’s Gold Award Recipient

 Brenda Naomi Rosenberg – Girl Scout Leader and Advisor